 Armonia Concept Tinos, in Chora and Pyrgos village, for unique clothes and accessories.

 Evi Athanasopoulou, oversees every single collection, from the initial idea to its full completion.
-Clothes inspired and created by her, using fabrics and material environmentally friendly, mainly varying from organic cotton to silk, wool, and cork.
+Clothes inspired and created by her, using fabrics and materials environmentally friendly, mainly varying from organic cotton to silk, wool, and cork.
 At Armonia Concept, you will also find outstanding jewelry, crafted by artisans of limited production.
 (A: Lazarou Sohou, Chora & on the main street leading to the square of Pyrgos village)

-Agni, a boutique that is like a dream life dressing room, with impressive clothing by Greek designers.
+Agni, is a boutique that is like a dream life dressing room, with impressive clothing by Greek designers.
 Agni Dellatola chooses soft and natural fabrics of the best quality while most of the accessories in the boutique are handcrafted.
 (A: Taxiarchon 2)